danieljannai/streamlit-adjustable-columns/README.md

    - This serves the interactive column resizer component

 2. **Streamlit App**: http://localhost:8501
-   - Your main app with the expandable columns
+   - Your main app with the adjustable columns

 ### Testing